non/alleycats/README.md

 ## Alleycats

+# Deprecated.
+This project was moved into typelevel/cats.

 > "But an outlaw can be defined as somebody who lives outside the law,
 > beyond the law and not necessarily against it."
 >